HaoranXue/Machine_Learning_For_Structured_Data/README.md

 There are three parts in my data container package, The first one is SData which is the container for each structured feature and the columns for SDataFrame.
 SData can also store the transformer for this structured feature.
 The second part is SDataFrame class which is the data frame to contain all features.
 The last part is the transformers, which can be stored in the SData class, different types of SData have different default transformers, however, it can be replaced by any transformers in the package.

+Here is the Work flow of MLSD library:

 ![image](Workflow.png)